French Apple Pie

 Ingredients

-• 1/2 teaspoon sea salt (I used fine pink Himalayan sea)
+• 1/2 teaspoon sea salt

 • 1 tablespoon granulated sugar

-• 1/2 cup (113 grams) unsalted butter, cut into 8 pats
+• 1/2 cup (113 grams) unsalted butter cut into 8 pats

-• 1 teaspoon cold1 vanilla extract
+• 1 teaspoon cold vanilla extract see notes

 • 1/2 teaspoon cold apple cider vinegar

-• 3 to 5.5 tablespoons2 of cold water
+• 3 to 5.5 tablespoons cold water see notes

 • pie weights or beans

-• Filling:
+Filling:

 • 2 large eggs